gradle/gradle-build-action/README.md

 This Github Action can be used to run arbitrary Gradle commands on any platform supported by Github Actions.

+You might also be interested by the related [Gradle Plugin](https://github.com/eskatos/gradle-github-actions-plugin) that allows your build to easily get Github Actions environment and tag Gradle Build Scans accordingly.

 ## Usage